Costco Raises Membership Prices and Introduces New “Entry” Policy: What You Need to Know

 How to Make the Most of Your Membership

-With the increased membership fees and the new entry policy, it’s more important than ever to maximize the value of your Costco membership.
+With the increased membership fees and the new entry policy, it’s more important than ever to maximize your membership.

 Here are some tips to help you get the most out of your membership: